-Development work is still ongoing, as these recipes do not yet support important tasks such as the combination of a sequence of scientific exposures, or the determination of spectral response curves.
+Development work is still ongoing, as these recipes do not yet support important tasks such as the combination of a sequence of scientific exposures.

 The automatic spectral sky subtraction is not guaranteed to always work well, especially in the case of LSS or LSS-like data, or with too short MXU slits (dominated by the emission of the target): the presence of extended objects on slit would make it difficult to determine the sky signal to subtract.